ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 The `TEST_INCLUDE_PATH()` build directive allows a header search path to be injected into the build of an individual test executable.

+### `TEST_INCLUDE_PATH()` Usage

-This is only an additive customization.
+`TEST_INCLUDE_PATH()` entries in your test file are only an additive customization.
 The path will be added to the base/common path list specified by `:paths`  ↳ `:include` in the project file.
 If no list is specified in the project file, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.

+The argument for the `TEST_INCLUDE_PATH()` build directive macro is a single filepath as a string enclosed in quotation marks.
+Use forward slashes for path separators.

-Unless you have a pretty funky C project, at least one search path entry — however formed — is necessary for every test executable.
+Unless you have a pretty funky C project, generally, at least one search path entry is necessary for every test executable.
+That path can come from a `:paths`  ↳ `:include` entry in your project configuration or by using `TEST_INCLUDE_PATH()` in your test file.
 Please see [Configuring Your Header File Search Paths][header-file-search-paths] for an overview of Ceedling’s conventions on header file search paths.

+At present, a limitation of the `TEST_INCLUDE_PATH()` build directive macro is that paths are relative to the working directory from which you are executing `ceedling`.
+A change to your working directory could require updates to the path arguments of all instances of `TEST_INCLUDE_PATH()`.

+Multiple uses of `TEST_INCLUDE_PATH()` are perfectly fine.
+You’ll likely want one per line within your test file.

 [header-file-search-paths]: #configuring-your-header-file-search-paths